The Social Media Policy for Tracey Dahl Counselling

 If you do choose to write something on a business review site, I hope you will keep in mind that you may be sharing personally revealing information in a public forum.
 We recommend creating a pseudonym that is not linked to your regular email address or friend networks for your own privacy and protection.

 If you used location-based services on your mobile phone, you may wish to be aware of the privacy issues related to using these services.
-Canvas Counselling is not placed as a check-in location on sites such as Foursquare, Facebook, etc. However, if you have GPS tracking enabled on your device, it is possible that others may surmise that you are a therapy client due to your location.
+Tracey Dahl Counselling is not placed as a check-in location on sites such as Foursquare, Facebook, etc. However, if you have GPS tracking enabled on your device, it is possible that others may surmise that you are a therapy client due to your location.

 Thank you for taking the time to review our Social Media Policy.
 If you have questions or concerns about any of these policies and procedures or regarding our potential interactions on the Internet, please bring them to our attention so that we can discuss them in session.